Broke in a Minute

-"Broke in a Minute" is a song by Canadian rapper Tory Lanez, released on February 7, 2020 as the lead single from his mixtape The New Toronto 3 (2020).
+"Broke in a Minute" is a song by Canadian singer and rapper Tory Lanez, released on February 7, 2020 as the lead single from his mixtape The New Toronto 3 (2020).
 The song was produced by Papi Yerr.

 Background and composition

 Sajae Elder of The Fader described the track as "bass-heavy".
 Lyrically, the song is about Tory Lanez becoming rich; he also sings about how he used to work at Denny's and name-drops many brand names.
 In an Instagram post promoting the song's music video, Lanez revealed that "Broke in a Minute" was originally a freestyle to "Shotta Flow" by NLE Choppa.

 Music video

 An accompanying music video was released alongside the single.
 It features Tory Lanez showing his luxurious products and money, and dancing.